bridgeatwaterloo/Course-Content/week-03-day-02.md

 ```

 This returns "an array-like object" of elements.
-So, elements[0] will equal the first <section class="view">, elements[1] the second, and so on.
+So, elements[0] will equal the first section.view, elements[1] the second, and so on.

 To hide all the elements, you would have to loop through this array, and set each element's display property to 'none'